Consent of the governed

 In political philosophy, consent of the governed is the idea that a government's legitimacy and moral right to use state power is justified and lawful only when consented to by the people or society over which that political power is exercised.
-This theory of consent is starkly contrasted with the divine right of kings and has often been invoked against the legitimacy of colonialism.
-Article 21 of the United Nations' 1948 Universal Declaration of Human Rights states that "The will of the people shall be the basis of the authority of government".
-Consensus democracy is the application of consensus decision-making and supermajority to democracy.
+This theory of consent is often contrasted with the divine right of kings and has often been invoked against the legitimacy of colonialism.
+Article 21 of the United Nations' 1948 Universal Declaration of Human Rights states that, "The will of the people shall be the basis of the authority of government."